Enigmatic-Smile/docs/mobile-sdks.md

 ### Feedback

-The React Native SDK is in active development, we welcome your feedback!
+The React Native SDK is in active development, you are welcome to leave feedback!

-[Developers Community](https://community.fidel.uk/) — for support and troubleshooting at any phase of integration.
 [GitHub Issues](https://github.com/fidellimited/rn-sdk/issues) — For SDK issues and feedback.

 ## Banner Images